 EMI shielding is the phenomenon in which a part of the incoming EM waves is reduced by the shielding material.
-Generally, the shielding competency of the shield is expressed in terms of the lessened of incoming power while the signal is propagating through the shield & expressed in terms of decibel (dB).
-A large amount of diminution of signals corresponds to the less value of transmittance, the attenuation may be due to surface reflection, multiple surface reflection & absorption by the shield.
-The term "surface reflection" corresponds to the reflection by the surface charge carriers present in the shield, multiple-reflection relates to the reflection by the conducting stacks of the structure.
-Absorption link-up with certain mechanism like, dielectric losses, magnetization losses, dissipation of energy by the interfacial polarization of the shield [6, 12, 18, 28, 45, 46].
+Generally, the competency of the shield is expressed in terms of the lessening of incoming power while the signal is propagated through the shield and expressed in terms of decibel (dB).
+A large amount of diminution of signals corresponds to the less value of transmittance, i.e., the attenuation, may be due to surface reflection, multiple surface reflection and absorption by the shield.
+The term "surface reflection" corresponds to the reflection by the surface charge carriers present in the shield; multiple-reflection relates to the reflection by the conducting stacks of the structure.
+Absorption is link-up with certain mechanism like dielectric losses, magnetization losses and dissipation of energy by the interfacial polarization of the shield [6, 12, 18, 28, 45, 46].

-1.1.1 Theory of EMI Shielding
+1.1.1 Theory of EMI shielding

-The EMI shielding effectiveness of any shield is its efficiency to attenuate the intensity of EM signal before and after the shielding mechanism.
+The EMI shielding effectiveness is its efficiency to attenuate the intensity of EM signal before and after the shielding mechanism.
 It can also be described as the ratio of the field in the presence and absence of the shield.
-When EM waves are incident on the shielding material a part of the signal is reflected, absorbed and rest of the signal is emerges out of the shield without being reflected or absorbed [47].
-This is described in terms of the co-efficient and as well in basic phenomenon of shielding that are shown in figure (1).
+When EM waves are incident on the shielding material, a part of the signal is reflected and absorbed, and the rest of the signal is emerges out of the shield without being reflected or absorbed [47] .
+This is described in terms of the co-efficient and as well in basic phenomenon of shielding as shown in Fig. 1.